fltk-rs/fltk-webview/README.md

 # fltk-webview

 This provides webview functionality for embedded fltk windows.
-This currently works on Windows and MacOS:
+This currently works on Windows:

 ## Usage